 The Bank seeks to recruit and retain employees in a way, which is externally competitive and internally fair.
-The Bank's remuneration policy applies in a consistent way from the lowest to the highest grade.
+The Bank's remuneration policy applies in a consistent way to all staff.

 The Bank's salary structure is designed to ensure internal and external salary equity, whilst providing flexibility to recognise different degrees of individual performance and levels of responsibility.